What is agile marketing? A guide to agile marketing principles

 Agile is a concept in the business landscape which has taken on many connotations over the years.
 It basically means work and innovation is done in fast-paced sprints.

-Rather than taking months to plan and implement a marketing strategy, you might run multiple campaigns simultaneously, learn which ones work fast, and adapt accordingly.
+Rather than taking months to plan and implement a marketing strategy, with an agile process, you might run multiple campaigns simultaneously, learn which ones work fast, and adapt accordingly.

 Some of the common concepts of agile marketing include: